demidenm/git_traffik/README.md

 ## How Does it work

 [.github/workflows/repo.yaml](.github/workflows/repo.yaml):
-Includes information for repository name [`REPO`], repo's owner [`OWNER`], and the API key, [personal token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-fine-grained-personal-access-token), / that provides access to read/write/pull/push to repository [`MY_ACCESS_TOKEN`].
+Includes information for repository name [`REPO`], repo's owner [`OWNER`], and the API key, [personal token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-fine-grained-personal-access-token), that provides access to read/write/pull/push to repository [`MY_ACCESS_TOKEN`].
 Note, this token is stored as a [SECRET KEY](https://docs.github.com/en/actions/security-for-github-actions/security-guides/using-secrets-in-github-actions) for security.

-To run, you either clone this repository and update the yaml, `.github/workflows/repo.yaml` with your information and
+To run, you either clone this repository and update the yaml, `.github/workflows/repo.yaml` with your information and monitor the actions.
 ![Example PyReliMRI Traffic Data Plot](./git_traffik/output/PyReliMRI_traffic-data.png)

 ## Basics of git_traffic repo